How Severely will COVID-19 Impact SUI Tax Rates?

 Non-Charging of Benefits

 The most meaningful of these actions to date is the “non-charging of benefits.”
-So far, the following 39 states have some type of non-charging of benefit provision:
+So far, the following states have some type of non-charging of benefit provision, with other states still considering similar actions:

 States with Non-Charging of Benefit Provisions